-- Responsible for executing the architectural vision for IT systems within the organisation including those that support Internet applications, ensuring that architecture conforms to enterprise standards. - Provide technical and architectural direction to the software and infrastructure team.

-- Stay constantly attuned to emerging technologies and recommend business direction based on those technologies. - Provides technical expertise to peers and associates on overall distributed enterprise architecture and design. - Assist in developing and maintaining strategies that result in efficient and effective use of enterprise core services. - Strong conceptual and analytical skills. - Experience in creating and defining new technology concepts and solutions. - Java development experience preferably in SAP Enterprise Portal environment. - Experience in development of Segment Architectures that align with and enable agency strategic goals and business requirements.
+- Responsible for executing the architectural vision for IT systems within the organization including those that support Internet applications, ensuring that architecture conforms to enterprise standards. - Provide technical and architectural direction to the software and infrastructure team. - Stay constantly attuned to emerging technologies and recommend business direction based on those technologies. - Provides technical expertise to peers and associates on overall distributed enterprise architecture and design. - Assist in developing and maintaining strategies that result in efficient and effective use of enterprise core services. - Strong conceptual and analytical skills. - Experience in creating and defining new technology concepts and solutions. - Java development experience preferably in SAP Enterprise Portal environment.